smfactor/smfactor.github.io/index.md

 I am a postdoctoral fellow in the Astronomy department at The University of Texas at Austin.
 I work with Professor Adam Kraus on direct imaging of brown dwarfs and extrasolar planets using a novel image analysis technique called kernel-phase interferometry.
 I apply this technique to imaging from the Hubble Space Telescope and JWST to detect companions to low mass stars at separations below the classical diffraction limit.

-I recently received my Ph.D. in astronomy from The University of Texas at Austinin 2023.
+I recently received my Ph.D. in astronomy from The University of Texas at Austin in 2023.
 Previously, I received my B.A. in physics and computer science from Wesleyan University in 2014 and my M.A. in astronomy in 2015 as part of Wesleyan's 5 year combined BA/MA program.

 For more information on my research intrest and projects, see my [research](/research) page.
 For a list of my publications, presentations and my full CV, see my [publications](/publications) page.
 My [blog](/blog) has my ramblings on random cool science tidbits or coding projects (currently just reposts of my [astrobites](https://astrobites.org/author/sfactor/) articles).